staying home leaving violence

 Research on the Staying Home Leaving Violence program has shown that it can help avoid these outcomes by assisting women and their children to maintain safe, stable accommodation and by assisting women to stay in employment.

 The program recognises that victims of domestic violence have the right to choose to stay safely in their home, and removal of the offender from the home holds the abusive person responsible for the violence.

-The Staying Home Leaving Violence program is targeted at women aged over 18 years (and their children), who have separated from a violent partner or family member and choose to remain in their own home, or in another home of their choice.
+The Staying Home Leaving Violence program is targeted at women aged over 18 years (and their children), who have separated from a violent partner and choose to remain in their own home, or in another home of their choice.

 what does the program deliver?